bravokeyl/admin-collapse-subpages/README.md

 Because this is a jQuery, it's possible that they could make additional changes that would break it.
 I'll do my best to stay on top of it, but let me know if it stops working.

-What's new in Version 2.0 ?
+** What's new in Version 2.0 ? **

-1)Fix en-queuing of scripts .
+- Fix en-queuing of scripts .
-2)Expand all , Collapse all links appear only on the pages list not on every list (like plugins ,posts etc.,) 3)Updated jQuery.cookie.js to 1.4.0
+- Expand all , Collapse all links appear only on the pages list not on every list (like plugins ,posts etc.,)
+- Updated jQuery.cookie.js to 1.4.0

-== Installation ==
+## Installation

-1. Download, unzip, and upload the 'admin-collapse-subpages' folder along with all its files to the '/wp-content/plugins/'' directory.
+- Download, unzip, and upload the 'admin-collapse-subpages' folder along with all its files to the '/wp-content/plugins/'' directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+- Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit your Pages admin page and notice the lovely +/- buttons.
+- Visit your Pages admin page and notice the lovely +/- buttons.

-== Frequently Asked Questions ==
+## Frequently Asked Questions
+(TO DO)

-= Why is there a delay after I use "Quick Edit"? =
+### Why is there a delay after I use "Quick Edit"?

 The WordPress Quick Edit functionality is a little buggy in my opinion.
 To make a long story short, this delay is so that WordPress can complete the edit(and any possible parent changes) before refreshing the expand/collapse status.
 I'd recommend not using Quick Edit to change parent/child pages at all.
 It often doesn't refresh any changed rows properly.

-== Screenshots ==
+## Screenshots

-1. Example Edit Page menu.
+- Example Edit Page menu.
-2. Same menu with a group of subpages minimized.
+- Same menu with a group of subpages minimized.
-3. Same menu completely minimized.
+- Same menu completely minimized.
-4. Expand/collapse all buttons at the top of the page.
+- Expand/collapse all buttons at the top of the page.

-== Changelog ==
+## Changelog

-= 1.0 =
+### 1.0

 * Initial version of the plugin

-= 2.0 =
+### 2.0

 * Fixed bug - Adding expand/collapse links to all list tables
 * Updated jquery.cookie.js to 1.4.0
 * Enhanced loading of scripts and styles
-= 2.1 =
-* Added support custom post types which are hieararchial == Upgrade Notice ==

-= 1.0 =
-* N/A
-= 2.0 =
-* Enjoy !!
-= 2.1 =
+### 2.1
-* Added support custom post types which are hieararchial = 2.1 =

 * Added support custom post types which are hieararchial

+## Upgrade Notice